eastecho/impact-los/README.md

 This is my first impact.js plugin.
 This plugin can show a "Line of Sight" effect in your impact.js games.

 ## Requirements
--The game must be tile based.
+*The game must be tile based.
--There should be a player.
+*There should be a player.
--The player must be in the middle of the screen.
+*The player must be in the middle of the screen.

 ## Example image